 The main target group for this course is newly engaged PhD students, but all PhD students are welcome to apply.

 The overall objective of the course is to give students instruction and training in scientific information management.
-Upon completion of the course the participants will have gained knowledge about scientific information management both in general and within the specific research area in which they are working.
+When completed the course, participants will have gained knowledge about scientific information management both in general and within their own specific research area.

-For a Pass on the course, the participant must have attended at least 80 % of the scheduled activities, have given a problem-oriented oral presentation and evaluation of a database, based on given criteria and her/his information needs and passed the project work, including a written and an oral presentation of the project.
+For a Pass on the course, participants must have attended at least 80% of the scheduled activities.
+You must also have given a problem-oriented oral presentation and evaluation of a database, based on given criteria and your information needs and also passed the project work, including a written and an oral presentation of the project.

 The course is taught in English.